mflorence99/lintel/README.md

 So that startup is as fast as possible, Lintel comes prepackaged with the rules schema and settings for many popular plugins, including React, Vue, Jest and Node.
 These are updated asynchronously with the plugins actually installed in your project.

 Lintel is not a "wizard."
 It can't setup an ESLint installation from scratch nor install plugins itself - although all this is on the roadmap.
-At least a minimal `.eslintrc` configuration is required and all needed plugins must be installed.
+At least a minimal `.eslintrc` configuration is required and all needed plugins must be pre-installed.

 ## Active Rules